ogata-lab/eipl-docs/en/docs/model/test.md

 <!-- #################################################################################################### -->
 ----
 ## Principal Component Analysis {#pca}
-In deep predictive learning, it is recommended to visualize the internal representation using Principal Component Analysis (PCA)[@hotelling1933analysis] in order to preliminarily examine whether the trained model has generalization performance.
-In order to acquire generalization motion with small data, it is necessary to embed the motion in the RNN's internal state, and the internal state should be self-organized (structured) for each teaching motion.
-Hereafter, we use PCA to compress the internal state of the RNN to a lower dimension, and visualize the elements (first through third principal components) that represent the characteristics of the data to verify how the sensorimotor information (images and joint angles) are represented.
+In deep predictive learning, it is recommended to visualize the internal representation using Principal Component Analysis (PCA)[@hotelling1933analysis] to preliminarily examine the generalization performance of the trained model.
+By embedding motion into the internal state of the RNN and ensuring that the internal state is self-organized and structured for each learning motion, we can achieve generalization motion with a small amount of data.
+To verify how the sensorimotor information (images and joint angles) is represented, we use PCA to compress the internal state of the RNN into a lower dimension and visualize the elements that represent the characteristics of the data, specifically the first through third principal components.

-The following program is a partial excerpt of the inference and PCA process.
-First, input test data into the model and store the internal state `state` of the RNN at each time as a list.
-In the case of [LSTM](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html), `hidden state` and `cell state` are returned as `state`.
-Here we use `hidden state` for visualization and analysis.
-Next, we transform the shape of state, from [number of data, time series length, number of dimensions of state] to [number of data x time series length, number of dimensions of state] in order to compare the internal state at each object position.
-Finally, the high-dimensional state is compressed into low-dimensional information (3 dimensions) by applying PCA as shown in line 12.
-By restoring the compressed principal component `pca_val` to its original shape [number of data, time series length, 3 dim], we can visualize the relationship between object position and internal state by coloring each object position and plotting it in 3D space.
+The following code snippet demonstrates the inference and PCA process.
+First, the test data is fed into the model and the internal state `state` of the RNN at each time step is stored as a list.
+In the case of [LSTM](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html), the `hidden state` and the `cell state` are returned as `state`.
+For visualization and analysis purposes we use the `hidden state`.
+Next, we reshape the state from [number of data, time series length, number of state dimensions] to [number of data x time series length, number of state dimensions] to compare the internal state at each object position.
+Finally, we apply PCA to compress the high-dimensional state into low-dimensional information (3 dimensions), as shown in line 12.
+By restoring the compressed principal component pca_val to its original form [number of data, time series length, 3 dim], we can visualize the relationship between object position and internal state by assigning a unique color to each object position and plotting the points in 3D space.

 ```python title="<a href=https://github.com/ogata-lab/eipl/blob/master/eipl/tutorials/sarnn/bin/test_pca_sarnn.py>[SOURCE] test_pca_rnn.py</a>" linenums="1" hl_lines="12"